hisubram/mobilefoundation/remote_disable_app_version.md

 # Remotely disable an app version
 {: #remotely_disable_an_app_version}

-In this section we will discuss how-to to disable user access to a specific version of an application on a specific mobile operating system, and how-to provide a custom message to the user.
+In this section, we discuss how-to to disable user access to a specific version of an application on a specific mobile operating system, and how-to provide a custom message to the user.

 You can use the Mobile Foundation Operations Console to manage the app access.

 1. Select your application version from the **Applications** section of the console’s navigation sidebar, and then select the application **Management** tab.
 2. Change the status to **Access Disabled**.
 3. Provide a URL for the new application version (usually, in the appropriate public or private app store), in the field **URL of latest version**.
    For some environments, the Application Center provides a URL to access the details view of an application version directly.
 See [Application properties](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/appcenter/appcenter-console/#application-properties).
    {: tip}